krylphi/autotiler/README.md

 * run ```go run . <src image> <dst image> [padding]``` e.g. ```go run . ./examples/2x3_packed.png output.local.png```
 * you can optionally set padding for tiles in px.
-To do so you need to add desired padding as 3rd argument: e.g. ```go run . ./examples/2x3_packed.png output.local.png 1``` - this will create tilesets with side paddings being 1 px and 2px between tiles.
+To do so you need to add desired padding as 3rd argument: e.g. ```go run . ./examples/2x3_packed.png output.local.png 1``` - this will create tilesets with 1 px margin and 2px spacing.
 * grab complete tilesets from `out` directory
 * enjoy
 * alternatively you can build an application using `make build` command to use it as a standalone application without Go